AmeeSankhesara/CS465-565-assignments/README.md

     Exercise5 : I have created button and whenever user clicks on button background color will be changed randomly.
 For that I have           written Javascript program to generate random hexcode to change background color.

   # Assignment 5 - Node and Express
     Used bootstrap form created in privous assignment for this assignment.
 I have assigned action="/submit" and method="POST" to form element which will send the data of name, email and comment of from to server when user will submit the form.
-In your app.js, I have       created an Express server and handle the route indicated in the form above and print the name, email, and comment in theappropriate       page.
+In your app.js, I have created an Express server and handle the route indicated in the form above and print the name, email, and comment in the appropriate page.
 I have used body-parser middleware for parsing incoming request bodies.

   # Assignment 6 - Node, Express, React, Angular, TypeScript, Vue